bcgov/data-publication/pages/dps_bcdc_w_webservice_api_2.md

 ## PUBLISHING A WEB SERVICE OR API TO THE BC DATA CATALOGUE

-## ADD  WEB SERVICE OR API RESOURCE
+## WEB SERVICE OR API RESOURCE MANAGEMENT

 **Title**: is the title of the resource as it will appear on the metadata record.